jtpack/nymphes-osc/README.md

 - Arguments: None

 ### /midi_input_port_detected
-- Description: A new non-Nymphes MIDI input port has been detected.
-This does not mean that we have connected to it.
+- Description: A new MIDI input port has been detected
 - Arguments:
   - 0
     - Type: String
     - Description: The name of the newly-detected MIDI input port

+### /midi_input_port_no_longer_detected
+- Description: A previously-detected MIDI input port is no longer detected.
+- Arguments:
+  - 0
+    - Type: String
+    - Description: The name of the MIDI input port that is no longer detected

+### /midi_input_port_opened
+- Description: A MIDI input port has been opened
+- Arguments:
+  - 0
+    - Type: String
+    - Description: The name of the MIDI input port

+### /midi_input_port_closed
+- Description: A MIDI input port has been closed
+- Arguments:
+  - 0
+    - Type: String
+    - Description: The name of the MIDI input port

 ### /midi_output_port_detected
-- Description: A new non-Nymphes MIDI output port has been detected.
-This does not mean that we have connected to it.
+- Description: A new MIDI output port has been detected
 - Arguments:
   - 0
     - Type: String
     - Description: The name of the newly-detected MIDI output port

-### /midi_input_port_no_longer_detected
+### /midi_output_port_no_longer_detected
-- Description: A previously-detected non-Nymphes MIDI input port is no longer detected.
+- Description: A previously-detected MIDI output port is no longer detected.
 - Arguments:
   - 0
     - Type: String
-    - Description: The name of the MIDI input port that is no longer detected
+    - Description: The name of the MIDI output port that is no longer detected

-### /midi_output_port_no_longer_detected
+### /midi_output_port_opened
-- Description: A previously-detected non-Nymphes MIDI output port is no longer detected.
+- Description: A MIDI output port has been opened
 - Arguments:
   - 0
     - Type: String
+    - Description: The name of the MIDI output port

+### /midi_output_port_closed
+- Description: A MIDI output port has been closed
+- Arguments:
+  - 0
+    - Type: String
-    - Description: The name of the MIDI output port that is no longer detected
+    - Description: The name of the MIDI output port

 ### /detected_midi_input_ports
-- Description: A list of detected non-Nymphes MIDI input ports.
+- Description: A list of detected MIDI input ports.
   - This is automatically sent to a newly-connected OSC host.
   - It is also sent to all OSC hosts whenever the list of input ports changes.
 - Arguments: One String argument for the name of each detected input port
   - Note: If no input ports are detected, then the message will be sent but there will be no arguments

 ### /detected_midi_output_ports
-- Description: A list of detected non-Nymphes MIDI output ports.
+- Description: A list of detected MIDI output ports.
   - This is automatically sent to a newly-connected OSC host.
   - It is also sent to all OSC hosts whenever the list of output ports changes.
 - Arguments: One String argument for the name of each detected output port